-"the Issuer will not enter into derivative contracts for purposes of Article 21(2) of the Securitisation Regulation."

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Appropriate mitigation of interest-rate and currency risks (Article 21 (2))

-- 49. The objective of this criterion is to reduce any payment risk arising from different interest-rate and currency profiles of assets and liabilities.
-Mitigating or hedging interest-rate and currency risks arising in the transaction enhances the simplicity of the transaction, since it helps investors to model those risks and their impact on the credit risk of the securitisation investment. - 50.
-It should be clarified that hedging (through derivative instruments) is only one possible way of addressing the risks mentioned.
-Whichever measure is applied for the risk mitigation, it should, however, be subject to specific conditions so that it can be considered to appropriately mitigate the risks mentioned. - 51.
-One of these conditions aims to prohibit derivatives that do not serve the purpose of hedging interest-rate or currency risk from being included in the pool of underlying exposures or entered into by the SSPE, given that derivatives add to the complexity of the transaction and to the complexity of the risk and due diligence analysis to be carried out by the investor.
-Derivatives hedging interest-rate or currency risk enhance the simplicity of the transaction, since hedged transactions do not require investors to engage in the modelling of currency and interest-rate risks. - 52.
-To facilitate consistent interpretation of this criterion, the following aspects should be clarified: - (a) conditions that the measures should comply with so that they can be considered to appropriately mitigate the interest-rate and currency risks; - (b) clarification with respect to the scope of derivatives that should and should not be captured by this criterion; - (c) clarification of the term 'common standards in international finance'.
+Article 21 - Requirements relating to standardisation Except for the purpose of hedging currency risk or interest rate risk, the SSPE shall not enter into derivative contracts and shall ensure that the pool of underlying exposures does not include derivative Those derivatives shall be underwritten and documented according to common standards in international finance.
+STS criteria 37.
+Except for the purpose of hedging currency risk or interest rate risk, the SSPE shall not enter in to derivative contracts and Verified?
+Yes PCS Comment 4.
+Covenants (g) Derivatives enter into derivative contracts save for the Interest Rate Swap Agreement or as otherwise expression y permitted by article 21(2) of the EU Securitisation Regulation; EBA Final non-ABCP STS Guidelines - statements on background and rationale Appropriate mitigation of interest-rate and currency risks (Article 21 (2)) 49.
+The objective of this criterion is to reduce any payment risk arising from different interest-rate and currency profiles of assets and liabilities.
+Mitigating or hedging interest-rate and currency risk arising in the transaction enhances the simplicity of the transaction, since it helps investors to model those risks and their impact on the credit risk of the securitisation investment.
+50. It should be clarified that hedging (through derivative instruments) is only one possible way of addressing the risks mentioned.
+Whichever measure is applied for the risk mitigation, it should, however be subject to specific conditions so that it can be considered to appropriately mitigate the risks mentioned.
+1. One of these conditions aims to prohibit derivatives that do not serve the purpose of hedging interest-rate or currency risk from being included in the pool of underlying exposures or entered into

+51. Or bool of underlying exposures or entered into by the SSPE, given that derivatives add to the complexity of the transaction and to the complexity of the risk and due diligence analysis to be carried out by the investor.
+Derivatives hedging interest-rate or currency risk enhance the simplicity of the transaction, since hedged transactions do not require investors to engage in the modelling of currency and interest-rate risks.

+52. To facilitate consistent interpretation of this criterion, the following aspects should be clarified:

+(a) conditions that the measures should comply with so that they can be considered to appropriately mitigate the interest-rate and currency risks;

+(b) clarification with respect to the scope of derivatives that should and should not be captured by this criterion;

+(c) clarification of the term 'common standards in international finance'.